Showing posts with label Utah. Show all posts

 We moved to Utah after a 40-year absence.
 Finding a house had become a problem—the housing market was off.
 We found a home in Springville, Utah; across the street was a vacant lot and beyond a vacant field and the mountains seemed to surround us.
 In the valley from time to time was a head of about 20 deer grazing and running to and fro.

 One morning, after a stormy night, was a beautiful sunrise, and with the wet environment it deepened the saturation of the colors.
-The ghost clouds were down on the mountains and beauty abounded.
+The "ghost clouds" were down on the mountains and beauty abounded.
 As I walked out to check the weather for the day, this is what I saw from the porch, so I took a picture and thought that it would make a good painting.

 It was a couple of years later and the valley turned into a sprawling middle school and my mind thought of what used to be.
 So I retrieved the picture that I had taken, cropped it, drew it, and painted—a view from the front porch.